 - From 2021 – Construction of improvements.

 We are considering a range of possible solutions to best address the corridors issues.
 Our investigation identified a number of improvements would work best to maximise the existing infrastructure and services, while providing greater access to alternative transport options.

 There are multiple congestion points along Lake Road and people accessing the motorway are often affected by the conditions of Esmonde Road.

-- Using a mix of new transit lanes (for higher occupancy vehicles and public transport).
+- using a mix of new transit lanes (for higher occupancy vehicles and public transport).

-- Walking and cycling facilities.
+- improved walking and cycling facilities

-- Changing the existing bus lane on Esmonde Road to a transit lane, providing easier access to the motorway for higher occupancy vehicles.
+- changing the existing bus lane on Esmonde Road to a transit lane, providing easier access to the motorway for higher occupancy vehicles

 Walking and cycling improvements